How to Join Little Waltham & Great Notley

-All patients registered at Morden Hill Surgery have a named doctor who has overall responsibility for your care and support.
+All patients registered at Little Waltham & Great Notley Surgery have a named doctor who has overall responsibility for your care and support.
 If you choose to see another doctor at the surgery you are entirely free to go on doing so exactly as before.

 If you would like to join the practice you should ideally bring proof of address (Utility Bill etc) and your NHS (National Health Service) number with you when you come to register.
 You will then be giving a registration form and Patient Questionnaire to complete.
-After this is returned to the practice you will be given an appointment to see the Health Care Assistant for a New Patient Check, and this would complete the registration process.
+After this is returned to the practice you will be registered with the practice.
+If you are on medication you will need a New Patient Check with the doctor.

 Children 16 and under do not need to complete the registration form.
 An adult member of the family can register them by providing the required information and signing the registration application on their behalf.